 Serenity's Advanced Graham Screener has a filter specifically for Intrinsic Value(%).

 The filter values for finding Defensive grade stocks with the adjusted Graham Number would be:

 70% is used for the Intrinsic Value(%) because the reciprocal of 1.41 is 0.70, or 70%; and Intrinsic Value = Graham Number for Defensive grade stocks.

 Prices for Enterprising grade stocks can be adjusted similarly as well.

-Considering today's bond yields, Defensive and Enterprising grade stocks with an Intrinsic Value(%) exceeding 65% on Serenity could be considered true Graham stocks.
+Considering today's bond yields, Defensive and Enterprising grade stocks would need an Intrinsic Value(%) of 70% or higher to be classified as true Graham stocks.